-While the INA thus provides an adequate alternative remedy for individuals to seek judicial resolution of disputes concerning their citizenship, the INA does not provide a cause of action that Plaintiffs may rely on to bring the present case.
-The exclusive remedy for an individual in the U.S. who claims to be a U.S. citizen denied a right or privilege of citizenship is to institute an action for declaratory relief under section 1503(a).
-The INA does not permit organizations to sue under section 1503(a), either on their own account or on behalf of members.
-Instead, the statute requires any dispute over a citizenship determination to be resolved in individual declaratory judgment proceedings once a right or privilege is actually denied.
-Nor does the statute allow anyone to file a facial challenge seeking to permanently enjoin enforcement of an executive order nationwide before any right has been denied to any individual.
+(2025)-expressly authorize states to bring enforcement actions.
+See 8 U.S.C. §§ 1185(d)(5)(C), 1225(b)(3), 1226(f), 1231(a)(2)(B), 1253(e).
+And even with respect to an individual like Ms. Doe, the statute requires any dispute over a citizenship determination to be resolved in individual declaratory judgment proceedings once a right or privilege is actually denied.
+It does not permit Ms. Doe to file a facial challenge seeking to permanently enjoin enforcement of an executive order nationwide before any right has been denied to her.
 See, e.g., Alexander v.
 Sandoval, 532 U.S. 275, 287 (2001) ("Raising up causes of action where a statute has not created them may be a proper function for common-law courts, but not for federal tribunals." (citation omitted)).

-II.
-Plaintiffs Are Not Likely To Succeed on the Merits
+III.
+Plaintiffs Are Not Likely To Succeed On the Merits.

 The Citizenship Clause provides that "[a]ll persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."
 U.S. Const. amend.
 XIV, § 1.
 And the INA grants U.S. citizenship to any "person born in the United States, and subject to the jurisdiction thereof."
 8 U.S.C. § 1401(a).
-Plaintiffs contend that the EO violates both the Citizenship Clause and the INA, but they are mistaken.
+Plaintiffs contend that the EO violates both the Citizenship Clause and the INA, but they are mistaken.4

 To obtain U.S. citizenship under the Citizenship Clause, a person must be: (1) "born or naturalized in the United States" and (2) "subject to the jurisdiction thereof."
 U.S. Const. amend XIV, § 1.
-The Supreme Court has identified multiple categories of persons who, despite birth in the United States, are not constitutionally entitled to citizenship because they are not subject to the jurisdiction of the United States: children of foreign sovereigns or their diplomats, children of alien enemies in hostile occupation, children born on foreign public ships, and certain children of members of Indian tribes.
-United States v.
-Wong Kim Ark, 169 U.S. 649, 682, 693 (1898).
-The Citizenship EO recognizes an additional category of persons not subject to the jurisdiction of the United States: children born in the United States of illegal aliens or temporary visitors.
+The Supreme Court has identified multiple categories of persons who, despite birth in the United States, are not constitutionally entitled to citizenship because they are not subject to the jurisdiction of the United States: children of foreign sovereigns or their diplomats, children of alien